mcpdirect/mcpdirect-studio-ui-kmp/README.md

 ## Overview

-MCPdirect Studio is a desktop application built with Kotlin and Jetpack Compose for Desktop.
-It provides developers with a comprehensive suite of tools to connect, manage, and monitor "MCP" (Model-View-Controller Platform) servers.
-The application simplifies the workflow for tasks such as logging, permission management, and API key administration.

 ## Features

 * **Connect MCP:** The core feature of the application, allowing users to add, monitor, and manage MCP servers.
 It supports both "stdio" and "sse" server types.
 * **Agent Keys:** Manage API keys for connecting to MCP servers.
 Users can generate, view, enable/disable, and revoke keys.
 * **Tool Permission:** Fine-grained permission control for each API key, allowing users to specify which tools a key can access.
-* **Offline Key Persistence:** Keys generated while offline remain valid and can be used seamlessly after you register or sign in to an account.
 * **Multi-Device Support:** A single key can be used to connect and authenticate from multiple different devices or AI agents simultaneously.
 * **Tools Logbook:** Logs the usage of various tools, providing insights from both "manufacturer" and "agent" perspectives.
 * **Settings:**